karpurgauram/pratyabhijna/content/practices/practices for awareness/internal posture.md

 **You must follow your preceptor, your guide.
 Do not look for help from your fellow traveller.
 To get rid of all kinds of obstacles you must follow the instructions of your Guru alone.
 You must wait for his word and you must watch his hissing sound.
 That is the clear way for the purification of mind.**

-That will do for today.
-Rest on the next Sunday.

 ∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞∞